PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-07 19:45:10
+Last updated: 2024-04-07 19:46:16
-Random Quote: Tormund Giantsbane seemed to me the sort of man who would make a good friend and a bad enemy, your Grace.  -  Jon Snow
+Random Quote: I am not a rich person.
+I am a poor person with money. - Pablo Escobar